Johannes Huber

 Johannes Huber (born 12 January 1987) is a German politician and since 2017 member of the Bundestag.

 Life and politics

 Huber was born 1987 in the West German town of Moosburg and studied sociology at the Catholic University of Eichstätt-Ingolstadt.

 Huber entered the AfD in 2014 and became after the 2017 German federal election member of the bundestag.
 In December 2021 Huber left the AfD and their parliamentary group.

 Political positions

-In autumn 2020 Huber posted several messages in Telegram groups of COVID-Deniers ("Querdenker") and calls on its members to "terrorize" politicians of other parties.

-At the end of November 2021, Johannes Huber wrote instructions in a closed Telegram group on how to achieve a false positive test result in a PCR test for a Covid 19 infection.
+At the end of November 2021, Johannes Huber wrote instructions in a closed Telegram group on how to achieve a false positive test result in a PCR test for a Covid-19 infection.
 After two weeks of quarantine, one could have achieved the status of a recovered person and, despite the lack of a vaccination, would not be subject to the access restrictions imposed by the 2G rule.
 When his statements became public he wrote that his instructions were obviously useless and "obviously not serious".